Tonight, 14 Feb 2017, BBC Newsnight’s Viewsnight carried an opinion that Islamic State is a Reformation in islam.

 Rather, Islamic State is the death-throes of koranic islam as it feels threatened by more rational islamic voices interacting with the love and toleration of Christianity.
 The islamic reformation is on the other foot and began many decades ago.
 Salman Rushdie’s Islamic Verses was a challenge to the authenticity of certain verses in the Quran.
 This led to a fatwah against him.
 Interaction with western civilisation over several decades has diminished islamic attachment to the details of koranic teaching, so that westernised islam distances itself from the blood-thirsty teaching in the koran.

-ISIS is actually a bloody Counter-Reformation to moderating and reforming muslim teachers, comparable to the 16th century Roman Catholic bloody Counter-Reformation with its Inquisition and manipulation of the authorities to do its dirty work for it.
+ISIS is actually a bloody Counter-Reformation to moderating and reforming muslim teachers, comparable to the 16th-century Roman Catholic bloody Counter-Reformation with its Inquisition and the manipulation of the civil authorities to do its dirty work for it.
 It is not comparable to the liberating Protestant Reformers who gave to the world modern Parliamentary democracy, the right of private judgment and the freedom of thought and religion.